Citosh/NodeJorney/README.md

 How to make this work on your machine

-you have to download all npm packages which requires for things above (package.json is attached). the next is instalation db tables, you can see the .sql file and you have to create your db and lounch this .sql file with "\i" flag. next in every .js file you have this :
+you have to download all npm packages which requires for things above (package.json is attached). the next is instalation db tables, you can see the .sql file and you have to create your db and lounch this .sql file with "\i (path to file) " flag. next in every .js file you have this :

 const Pool = require('pg').Pool